A short video explaining the very effective naltrexone implant procedure

 The Naltrexone implant is especially useful for people with a history of relapse.
 There are many reasons why people relapse and continue to use drugs or alcohol, despite their best efforts to quit.
 Naltrexone helps reduce a person’s cravings and thereby makes relapse less likely than before.
 Without physical cravings, or with reduced physical cravings, people have less desire to do drugs or consume alcohol.
 This leg up is a significant advantage to anyone fighting addiction.

 In addition, the Naltrexone implant is good for people who struggle with regularly taking oral medications as prescribed.
 Even the most effective medicines in the world will not work if they are not taken properly.
 Consistency is a potential problem for many lost in the fog of drug and alcohol addiction.
 For some, the recovery process can be inadvertently thwarted because they accidentally missed their next dose.
 This is where the implant truly shines.
-Naltrexone implants provide people with up to 6 months of a slow and consistent release of the medication.
+Naltrexone implants typically provide people with multiple months of a slow and consistent release of the medication.
 This helps maintain the blocking of the receptors in the brain responsible for physical cravings of opiates or alcohol.

 Are Naltrexone Implants Safe?